komefai/PS4Macro.Remote/README.md

 To map a key to a button or a macro, edit the **Key** cell and enter your desire key.
 You can find the key from the **Member name** column in [this table](https://msdn.microsoft.com/en-us/library/system.windows.forms.keys(v=vs.110).aspx).
 Use `None` to disable the key.

 To add a recorded macro, click on `...` to browse and select the file.

+To use without a DualShock 4, set `<EmulateController>` to true in PS4 Macro's settings.xml file.

 ## To-Do List